geomstats/geomstats/docs/contributing/index.rst

 For development, you have to get the geomstats source code to your local machine first, from the project GitHub repository using the following instructions:

 #.
-Using your browser, go to `github.com <https://github.com>`_ and create an account if you dont have one.
+Using your browser, go to `github.com <https://github.com>`_ and create an account if you don't have one.
 #.
 While there, navigate to the `geomstats repository <https://github.com/geomstats/geomstats>`_.

-#. | Fork the repository, obtaining your own copy using a button at the top right corner on github, under your username:
+#. | Fork the repository, obtaining your own copy.
+You can do this  using a button at the top right corner on github, under your username:

     .. code-block:: bash